google/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

 The [LinearAccelerationSensor](https://w3c.github.io/accelerometer/#linearaccelerationsensor-interface)
 measures acceleration that is applied to the device hosting the sensor, excluding the contribution of a gravity force.
-When a device is at rest, for instance, lies flat on the table, sensor would measure ≈ 0 m/s<sup>2</sup>
+When a device is at rest, for instance, lying flat on the table, the sensor would measure ≈ 0 m/s<sup>2</sup>
 acceleration on three axes.

 ### Gyroscope {: #gyroscope-sensor }